diasurgical/devilution/Support/CONTRIBUTING.md

 ## Using devilution-comparer with Wine

-Install dependencies:
+Install dependencies if on Linux:
-1. `sudo pacman -S wine`
+1. Install Wine (e.g. `sudo pacman -S wine`)

 Install `devililution-comparer` from release (or from source below):
 1. Download and extract the latest release from https://github.com/diasurgical/devilution-comparer/releases